IPMI-ICNS-UKE/CAPUT/readme.md

 Dataset for the paper "Analysis of the influence of imaging-related uncertainties on cerebral aneurysm deformation quantification using a no-deformation physical flow phantom".

-Due to the large amount of data, the data was uploaded to an external server:

 ![](image.jpg)

 Please cite the following articles if you use our dataset.